1963. Oil on canvas, 60 x 60" (152.4 x 152.4 cm)

 At first glance, Abstract Painting may appear to be a monochromatic black canvas, but a careful look reveals that this painting is a three-by-three grid with squares in varying shades of black.
 Ad Reinhardt once said, “There is a black which is old and a black which is fresh.
 Lustrous black and dull black, black in sunlight and black in shadow.”1 To create the work, Reinhardt mixed black oil paint with small amounts of red, green, or blue and allowed the paint to sit for several weeks in order to separate the pigment from the solvent.
 He would then pour out the solvent and use the remaining concentrated paint to apply a completely smooth, matte surface that left no trace of the artist’s brush.
 Reinhardt explained that he hoped to achieve “a pure, abstract, non-objective, timeless, spaceless, changeless, relationless, disinterested painting—an object that is self-conscious (no unconsciousness), ideal, transcendent, aware of no thing but art.”2

 Reinhardt shared with his contemporaries an interest in experimenting with the process and materials of painting as well as a concern for the viewer’s perception of the painting.
-However, his simple geometric compositions stand in stark contrast to the more expressive form works of action painters, and in fact many Abstract Expressionists ridiculed his later paintings.
-Still, Reinhardt would prove to be a great influence on the Minimalism of younger artists, including Donald Judd and Frank Stella.
+But his simple geometric compositions stand in stark contrast to the more expressive works of the action painters, and in fact many Abstract Expressionists ridiculed his later paintings.
+The artists associated with Minimalism, however, found resonance in Reinhardt’s works, and he would prove to be a great influence on them.

 A paint in which pigment is suspended in oil, which dries on exposure to air.